intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 within the RSWG and to raise any concerns and issues during those discussions, most CONCERN positions should not come as a surprise to the RSWG.
-Notwithstanding, late CONCERN positions are always possible if issues are identified during RSAB review..
+Notwithstanding, late CONCERN positions are always possible if issues are identified during RSAB review.

 10. If a CONCERN exists, discussion will take place within the RSWG.
     Again, all RSAB members are expected to participate.
 If substantial